 3. Gully

-Gully erosion occurs when highly concentrated water runoff cuts deep grooves into the ground, moving soil along drainage lines.
+Gully erosion happens when heavy water runoff creates deep grooves in the ground.
+This process moves soil along drainage lines.

 Many start as small drainage areas and grow as the runoff surges and collapses the sides of the original groove.